Stacked glass payment cards with a riyal symbol, minaret silhouette, and Saudi flag

 Archetype 1: Affluent Saudi national or senior expat (Riyadh Olaya / Diplomatic Quarter, Jeddah Al Hamra / Corniche, Al Khobar)

 Typical monthly card spend SAR 10,000-40,000 across malls, restaurants, entertainment (Riyadh Season, Jeddah Season, MDL Beast), travel, and online shopping.
-Many in this segment are already Crypto.com or Binance users.
+Many in this segment already hold Crypto.com or Binance accounts.
 The optimization is cashback ceiling plus travel perks.

 Archetype 2: GCC commuter (Saudi national or resident who crosses to Bahrain, UAE, or Qatar regularly)